CommitOps/commitops.github.io/docs/Interview-QnA/linux-questions-answers.md

 # Linux Questions and Answers

-???+ note "Give some examples of Linux distribution.
+???+ question "Give some examples of Linux distribution.
 What is your favorite distro and why?"

     - Red Hat Enterprise Linux
     - Fedora